MaxAcheson/crypto_app/README.md

 ## Adding New Cryptocurrencies to the Back Tester

 ![AddingCryptos](https://github.com/MaxAcheson/group_project_3/blob/main/Images/AddingCryptos.png)
-New cryptocurrencies can easily be added to this select box by adding cryptocurrencies to the dictionary within the `StreamlitCryptoTracker.py` file.
+New cryptocurrencies can easily be added to the back tester select box by adding cryptocurrencies to the dictionary within the `StreamlitCryptoTracker.py` file.
 Make sure to double check for proper formatting by finding the correct ticker on [Yahoo Finance](https://finance.yahoo.com/).

 ## Contributors